lukelorusso/ColorBlindClickAndroid/README.md

 > https://play.google.com/store/apps/details?id=com.lukelorusso.colorblindclick

-Here the objective is to help color blind people recognizing colors using a phone's camera.
+ColorBlindClick is designed to help all colorblind people to distinguish colors.
+It's very simple to use, just point an object and click to get the name, RGB and hash of the color.

 An iOS version is also available.